 Six European Reference Networks

-In 2018, our researchers were authors on almost 200 scientific publications.
+In 2020, our researchers were authors on over 200 scientific publications.

 120 clinical trials & registry studies